On the $p$-supports of a holonomic $\mathcal{D}$-module: Introduction

 \subsection{Conventions}

-Schemes are assumed to be noetherian, positive characteristics to be non zero and morphisms of algebras to send $1\mapsto 1$.
-Local coordinates of a smooth scheme $X/S$ mean local \'{e}tale relative coordinates in the neighborhood of a point of $X$.
+Schemes are assumed to be Noetherian, positive characteristics to be nonzero and morphisms of algebras to preserve the identity element.
+For $X/S$ a scheme, $s\in S$ and $\Spec k(s) \xrightarrow{i} S$ the corresponding point, we let $X_s/\Spec k(s)$ be the fiber of $X/S$ at $s,$ that is the base-change of $X/S$ by $i.$ If $M$ is a coherent left $D_{X/S}$-module, we denote by $M_s$ the left $D_{X_s/\Spec k(s)}$-module $k(s)\otimes_{\mathcal{O}_S}M,$ the restriction of $M$ to the fiber $X_s/\Spec k(s).$ When there is no risk of confusion, we denote the fiber by $X_s$ (instead of $X_s/\Spec k(s)$) and $D_{X_s/\Spec k(s)}$ by $D_{X_s}.$ As a general rule, if there is no risk of confusion we omit the base scheme $S$ from the notation if $S$ is the spectrum of a field.
+Local coordinates of a smooth scheme $X/S$ mean local \'{e}tale relative coordinates in the neighborhood of a closed point of $X.$ If $Y$ is a scheme over a field $k$ of positive characteristic, we denote $Y'$ its base-change by the Frobenius endomorphism of $k.$ A reduced scheme over a field is called a variety.
 As a rule we define notions and state results for left modules, we often omit to mention that they easily adapt to right modules.